monicarenas4/monicarenas4/README.md

-- 👋 Hi, I’m Mónica Arenas
-- 🤓 I am working as a post-doctoral researcher at the University of Luxembourg
+- 👋 Hi, My name Mónica.
+I am originally from Colombia and living since 2018 in the beautiful and small Luxembourg.
-- 👀 I’m interested in cryptographic applications, in free and open source software, in good scientific practices, in gender equality.
+- 👀 I am interested in cryptographic applications, free and open-source software, good scientific practices, and gender equality.
-- 🌱 I’m currently learning C++
+- 🌱 I am passionate about running and cycling.

 <!---
 monicarenas4/monicarenas4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.